Paleolithic religion: Ritual cannibalism

-Eating the flesh of deceased in order to inherit their qualities or honor them is a practice that has been noted in numerous modern societies, such as the Wariʼ people, and evidence of it may be found in middle Paleolithic as well.
+Eating the flesh of deceased in order to inherit their qualities or honor them is a practice that has been noted in numerous modern societies, such as the Wariʼ people.
+Evidence of such behaviour may be found in the Middle Paleolithic as well.

 Ritual cannibalism has been suggested for the Krapina Neanderthals, based on three factors: mixing of animals and human skeletal remains, breaking of long bones (in order to access the marrow), and the fact that not a single skull was found in a non-broken state.
 Although controversial, the idea of possible cannibalism was supported by a number of subsequent scientists, such as Mirko Malez, H. Ulrich and K. Tomić Karlović.
 Neanderthal cannibalism has also been noted in Vindija cave, Moula-Guercy, and possibly in Combe Grenal and Hortus.

 Ritual cannibalism has been noted among the early modern humans of the Klasies River Caves, who consumed other anatomically modern humans.
-Evidence of it has been found at the Les Rois site as well, where early modern humans consumed the flesh of neanderthals.
+Evidence of it has been found at the Les Rois site as well, where early modern humans consumed the flesh of Neanderthals.

 Skull cult

-The idea of a skull cult among the prehistoric people was popular throughout the 20th century, however, subsequent research and re-analysis disproved most of such theories.
+A skull cult (or skull worship) was the veneration of animal or human skulls.
+This was most often done as part of ancestral worship where the skull was kept in the home for family to maintain a connection with the deceased.

 The frontal bone of the Krapina 3 cranium has 35 incisions, which cannot be explained through cannibalism, but may be the result of natural processes.
 At Vindija Cave, only skull and mandible fragments were found, which Mirko Malez has interpreted as purposeful selection.
 Cuts and incisions seen on them may be a consequence of defleshing.